davesteele/todo.txt-gtd/README.md

     Check the car battery water level @home +CarMaintenance

+The list is saved in text and LibreOffice ".odt" formats.
+It can be optionally automatically opened after it is created.

 # The Backup script

 _tdtbackup_ is a utility script for making rotating backups of the todo.txt file.